Peter Moores Professor of Finance

 Saïd Business School, University of Oxford

 Peter Tufano is the Peter Moores Professor of Finance at Saïd Business School at the University of Oxford.
 He served as the Peter Moores Dean of the School from 2011 to 2021.
 For 2021-22, he is a Visiting Scholar at Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School and a Visiting Professor at Harvard Business School.
-Peter was a Professor at HBS from 1989-2011, where he oversaw the school’s tenure and promotion processes, campus planning, and university relations.
+Peter was a Professor at Harvard Business School from 1989-2011, where he oversaw the school’s tenure and promotion processes, campus planning, and university relations.
 He advised the University on financial and real estate matters.
 He was the founding co-chair of the Harvard i-lab.

 Peter’s research has focused on financial innovation and financial engineering—and for more than two decades, household finance.
 With HKS Prof. Danny Schneider he is studying the recently enhanced federal Child Tax Credit.
 He has been studying corporate adoption of ESG practices as part of the Ownership Project at Oxford, and is launching a broader climate finance agenda, including the creation of Business Schools for Climate Leadership.
 He is studying leadership transitions where leaders have fiduciary duties.